Brisbane lockdown sends Australian sports teams scrambling

 About 2 million people in Brisbane, the country’s third largest city, will be required to stay home from 5 p.m. local time except for essential work, healthcare, grocery shopping or exercise.

-Australian Football League (AFL) team Brisbane Lions will remain in the southern state of Victoria, having awaited developments since their match against Geelong Cats on Friday.
+The Broncos had been in home isolation since beating Canterbury at Lang Park over the weekend, and all had been cleared of COVID-19 after testing.

-Their home match against Collingwood Magpies has been switched from the Gabba to Melbourne’s Docklands stadium, the AFL said on Monday.
+Queensland’s state cricketers also booked an earlier flight out of Brisbane on Monday to head to Sydney for their one-day and Sheffield Shield matches against New South Wales.

-National Rugby League (BRL) team Brisbane Broncos are expected to expedite their flight to Victoria to prepare for their match against champions Melbourne Storm on Friday.
+Australian Football League (AFL) team Brisbane Lions will remain in Victoria, having awaited developments since their match against Geelong Cats on Friday.

-NRL boss Peter V’landys told Australian radio station 2GB over the weekend that the league could end up moving games.
+Their home match against Collingwood Magpies on Thursday has been switched from the Gabba to Melbourne’s Docklands stadium, the AFL said.

 A-League soccer team Brisbane Roar said they were consulting with the league regarding their scheduled home match against Western Sydney Wanderers on Saturday.